sfaber34/viem-get-block-number-tutorial/README.md

-# viem-get-block-number-tutorial
+# Using viem to get the current block number from your BG Client Node

-This tutorial is a quickstart guide for how to use the [viem](https://viem.sh/) library to get the currentblock number from your [BG Client Node](https://client.buidlguidl.com/).
+This tutorial is a quickstart guide for how to use the [viem](https://viem.sh/) library to get the current block number from your [BG Client Node](https://client.buidlguidl.com/).

 &nbsp;
 ## Environment Setup 📚